apache/doris/docs/en/administrator-guide/config/be_config.md

 * Default value: 64

 Generally, the configuration is within 128m.
 Over configuration will cause more cumulative compaction write amplification.

+### `custom_config_dir`

+Configure the location of the `be_custom.conf` file.
+The default is in the `conf/` directory.

+In some deployment environments, the `conf/` directory may be overwritten due to system upgrades.
+This will cause the user modified configuration items to be overwritten.
+At this time, we can store `be_custom.conf` in another specified directory to prevent the configuration file from being overwritten.

 ### `default_num_rows_per_column_file_block`